matrix-org/complement/cmd/homerunner/README.md

 ### Health

 Homerunner will respond to `GET /health` with a 200 response.
 You can use this to check if homerunner is ready when running your tests.

+### Running using dind (docker-in-docker)

+The provided Docker container contains just homerunner, and a separate docker daemon will be required to host the homeservers that are started.

+This can be done by mounting the unix socket into the container, or running a `docker:dind` sidecar and exporting `DOCKER_HOST` correctly (eg `tcp://localhost:2375/`).